-\paragraph{Neural Cellular Automata} A neural cellular automaton (NCA) is a light-weight neural net with parameters $\theta$ representing a parameterised transition rule $\trule$ \citep{mordvintsev2020growing}.
-In this setting, states are represented as typically low-dimensional vectors and the differentiability of the transition rule allows to optimise its parameters $\theta$ via backpropagation through time \citep{lillicrap2019backpropagation}.
+\paragraph{Neural Cellular Automata} A neural cellular automaton (NCA) uses a light-weight neural net with parameters $\theta$ for its transition rule $\trule$ \citep{mordvintsev2020growing}.
+In this setting, states are represented as typically low-dimensional vectors.
+The differentiability of the transition rule allows for optimisation of its parameters $\theta$ via backpropagation through time \citep{lillicrap2019backpropagation}.
 Recent work has shown the successful application of deep learning techniques for NCAs, showing that neural transition rules can be efficiently learned to exhibit complex desired behaviors \citep{mordvintsev2020growing, mordvintsev2022growing, tesfaldet2022attention, grattarola2021learning, palm2022variational}.

 Note that (N)CAs are \emph{unaware} of time and their execution is not constrained by a finite time interval.
 Furthermore, they can only be inspected via simulation from a state of interest and that represents a key feature of these models.
 For instance, elementary CAs \citep{wolfram2018cellular}, e.g.\ \emph{Rule 30}, can run forever and, crucially, an arbitrary future state cannot be predicted from a current one unless via simulation, i.e.\ by iteratively applying the transition rule up to the time step of interest.